We first published this alert in March 2020 and we have updated it to reflect more recent developments

 What’s the worst that can happen?

-In terms of data protection law impact, GDPR imposes key requirements relating to security.
+In terms of data protection law impact, in both the EU and the UK GDPR imposes key requirements relating to security.
 Controllers must take appropriate technical and organisational measures (TOMs) to keep personal data secure against loss or destruction.
+There’s an analysis of how GDPR continues to operate both in the EU and the UK here https://bit.ly/brexdpfaq.

-Where a ransomware attack means that an organisation is unable to restore compromised data, this could constitute a breach of GDPR on the basis that appropriate measures have not been taken to keep the data secure.
+Where a ransomware attack means that an organisation is unable to restore compromised data for a period of time, this could constitute a breach of GDPR on the basis that appropriate measures have not been taken to keep the data secure.

-If a personal data breach has occurred, this will need to be reported by the controller organisation to the relevant data protection regulator(s) (in the U.K. the Information Commissioner’s Office (ICO)) within 72 hours, unless the personal data breach is unlikely to result in a risk to individuals.
-If the personal data breach is likely to result in a high risk to individuals, the controller needs to also communicate the breach to individuals whose data has been compromised without undue delay.
+If a personal data breach has occurred, this will need to be reported by the controller organisation to the relevant DPA(s) (in the UK the Information Commissioner’s Office (ICO)) within 72 hours, unless the personal data breach is unlikely to result in a risk to individuals.
+If the personal data breach is likely to result in a high risk to individuals, the controller usually needs to also communicate the breach to individuals whose data has been compromised without undue delay.

 It is possible that the incident may not amount to a reportable personal data breach if: